About Sarah

 Sarah Ducker’s creative life has evolved through a number of different media, from theatre direction to documentary film-making, before finding its most eloquent expression in photography.

-Originally completing her high school studies in London, she returned to Australia to study film and television at UTS and went on to complete a post graduate degree in directing at NIDA.
+Originally completing her high school studies in London, she returned to Australia to study film and television at UTS and went on to complete a post graduate degree in theatre directing at NIDA.

 A visit to the desert near Broken Hill inspired her first exhibition.
 The photographs captured small moments of life on the ground and the ephemeral beauty of the natural world, a theme that has become the core motif of her work.